 3. Cut 7″ wide strip of fabric off the bottom of one of the t-shirts.

 4. Gather fabric along top edge, as in step 3 above.
-Attach contrasting sleeve trim to existing sleeve edge and lace as described above.
+Attach contrasting sleeve trim to existing sleeve edge as well as lace as described above.

-5. Add contrasting fabric at neck as described in step 5 above.
+5. Finally, add contrasting fabric at neck as described in step 5 above.